this site demands javascript Skip to main content

 • If you are currently taking that brand name drug, we may not tell you in advance before we make that change, but we will later provide you with information about the specific change(s) we have made.

-3. Moving a drug to a higher or lower co-payment tier
+4. Moving a drug to a higher or lower co-payment tier.

 What if your drug isn’t on the Drug List or Formulary?

-If your drug is not in the copy of the Drug List or Formulary you have at home, check the updated Drug List or Formulary by visiting your plan’s webpage (see column on right).
+If your drug is not in Formulary or the Drug List you have at home, check the updated Drug List or Formulary by visiting your plan’s webpage (see column on right).
 This document is updated monthly.
 You may also contact our Customer Service Center to check if a drug is covered.
 If Customer Service confirms that we don’t cover your drug, you have two options:

 1. Ask your doctor if you can switch to another drug covered by us.